VECKP/CEP146-group-presentation-2/scripts.md

 *As time goes on AI will play a heavy impact on society and governments taking precautionary steps insures the safety of people and sets an example not only europe, but also around the world*

-## victor - final question
+## victor - final question *“What future risks or realities do you fear may emerge as artificial intelligence becomes more integrated into society?*

-*if you've seen any ai generated content, did they use any of the examples given today ?*